-(Matthew 10:5) These twelve Jesus sent out, instructing them, "Go nowhere among the Gentiles and enter no town of the Samaritans, contact with Samaritans and Gentiles as much as possible, so they would have known very little about how to teach them about Jesus.
+(Matthew 10:5) These twelve Jesus sent forth, and commanded them, saying, Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not: As a practical matter at that time, the twelve apostles were not yet prepared to reach out to Samaritans and Gentiles.
+The Jews were taught to avoid contact with Samaritans and Gentiles as much as possible, so they would have known very little about how to teach them about Jesus.
 Only after they received the Holy Spirit on the day of Pentecost would Jesus prepare them spiritually from the inside out for mission work among Samaritans and Gentiles.
 In addition to not yet being prepared to minister to Samaritans and Gentiles, doing so would have brought great controversy among the Jews (and eventually great controversy did arise in the Church over the issue), and this controversy would have interfered immensely with and detracted from Jesus' further teaching and stress on the true meaning of His dying on the cross and rising again for the forgiveness of the sins.
 Since Jesus commended the faith of some Samaritans and Gentiles, we know that Jesus was not prejudiced against them and set an example for all His followers on how to love all people and bless them.